Abrahm DeVine: Early life and education

 Abrahm DeVine was born in Seattle to Rene Folk and Jim DeVine.
 He grew up in Seattle and was introduced to swimming by his mother when he was an infant.
-Folk, in the 1970s, while still living in Anamosa, Iowa, worked at the Anamosa swimming pool teaching kids to swim, and coaching the swim team.
-Abrahm joined a summer league when he was five, and a year-round team, Cascade Swim Club, when he was six years old.
-There he met his “core group” which he had through Lakeside High School, he remained on the team for twelve years.
+In the 1970s, Folk lived in Anamosa, Iowa, where she worked at the swimming pool teaching kids how to swim and coaching the swim team.
+Abrahm joined a summer league when he was five and a year-round team, Cascade Swim Club, when he was six years old.
+There, he met his “core group” which he had through Lakeside High School.
+He remained on the team for twelve years.

-In high school, by his sophomore and junior years, he made junior nationals and nationals.
+By his sophomore and junior years in high school, he made junior nationals and nationals.
 He was an All-American in 2013, 2014, and 2015.
-In 2014 he made the Junior National Team.
-His main event was the 400 Individual Medley (IM), “it’s all strokes and it incorporates speed and endurance.”
-He was a state champion in 2013, and a double state champion in 2014 and 2015.
+In 2014, he made the Junior National Team.
+His main event was the 400 Individual Medley (IM).
+He was a state champion in 2013 and a double state champion in 2014 and 2015.

-At Stanford University in Palo Alto, California, where he had earned a scholarship, he was earning a Computer science degree, while swimming on the Stanford Cardinal team.
-In June 2016 he was in the U.S. Olympic Trials for swimming in Omaha, Nebraska, he placed fifth in the 200 IM.
+DeVine earned a scholarship to Stanford University in Palo Alto, California, where he obtained a degree in a computer science while swimming on the Stanford Cardinal team.
+In June 2016, he was in the U.S. Olympic Trials for swimming in Omaha, Nebraska, and he placed fifth in the 200 IM.
 He was a finalist in the 400 IM at the 2016 FINA World Swimming Championships in Windsor, Ontario, Canada.